Undecidability of the Spectral Gap (full version): Putting it all together

-\begin{proof} The tilings described in the \namecref{periodic-to-open-bc} have total weight $+4$ (coming from the $\vertline$ and $\horizline$ tiles adjacent to the $\cross$).
+\begin{proof} The tilings described in the statement of the \namecref{periodic-to-open-bc} have total weight $+4$ (coming from the $\vertline$ and $\horizline$ tiles adjacent to the $\cross$).
 We must show that all other tilings have higher weight.
-Since $L$ is odd, the torus cannot be tiled consistently with alternating colours, thus any weight $<5$ tiling must contain at least one $\horizline$, $\vertline$ or $\cross$.
+First, consider the case in which only modified Robinson tiles are used.
+By the aperiodicity of Robinson tiling, there are at least two mismatching tiles in an $L\times L$ torus, one in the vertical and one in the horizontal direction.
+Since we multiplied the original modified Robinson tiling Hamiltonian $H_c$ by a factor of~3, each of these mismatches has weight $3$ and we get a total weight of $6$.
+Thus any weight $<5$ tiling must contain at least one $\horizline$, $\vertline$ or $\cross$.